santagoy/san-tagoy-xyz/content/games/southern-skies/chargen.md

 - 12 Hit Points (HP)
 - Slaying of 10
 - +2 to Saves vs instant death
-- Cleave — Upon slaying an enemy, you are granted another attack.
+- **Cleave**.
+Upon slaying an enemy, you are granted another attack.

 #### Gear